arudmaestro/SymanticSiteReview/README.md

 Set up Chrome WebDriver: Download and set up Chrome WebDriver, ensuring it's added to your system's PATH.
 Prepare domains.txt: Populate domains.txt with the domains you wish to categorize, one domain per line.
 Run the Script: Execute the script with python domain_categorization.py.

+Output

+results.txt: Contains the domain name and its corresponding categories.
+If a domain is recognized as a URL shortening service or hasn't been rated, specific messages are recorded. captcha.txt: Contains messages for each domain where a CAPTCHA was detected, indicating that the script could not process that domain.